Appendix III: Word Wise

 Most -ess endings have been redundant for some time, but it is only recently that actress has succumbed to actor, a change pioneered by The

-Guardian.2 Waitress is strangely lingering and there are unlikely to be common-gender options to royal and noble titles: prince, princess; duke
+Guardian.2 Waitress is strangely lingering and there are unlikely to be common-gender options to royal and noble titles: prince, princess; duke,

 duchess.